 Teachers from public or private elementary, middle, high schools and colleges in Milwaukee and other school districts are eligible for a Library Special Permit card.
-This card allows borrowing privileges of up to 30 items at a time from the UWM Libraries, subject to certain limitations, from July 1 to June 30.
+This card allows borrowing privileges of up to 30 items at a time from the UWM Libraries general collection.
 A teacher needs to present a valid ID and a letter from the school administration verifying employment and end of contract date.
 The ID needs to be presented at the time of the application for the Special Permit, but the letter may be sent at a later time.
 The card expires at the end of the teacher’s contract but may be renewed with a new letter from the school.
-Please inquire in person at the Main Circulation Desk on the first floor, west wing of the Library or by phone at (414) 229-4132.

 Osher Lifelong Learning